 Connecticut’s sports betting bill

-Legal sports betting will only come to Connecticut if SCOTUS repeals PASPA or the legislature changes the law.
+Legal sports betting in Connecticut will only occur if SCOTUS repeals PASPA or the legislature changes the law.

 Furthermore, the bill’s language is vague and perfunctory.
 The state would have to pass some type of companion legislation designating how and where sports betting would be legalized.
 It would also need to establish tax rates.